kenchuks44/3-tier-Monitoring-with-Prometheus-and-Grafana/README.md

 ![Screenshot (661 1)](https://github.com/kenchuks44/3-tier-Monitoring-with-Prometheus-and-Grafana/assets/88329191/aa307919-6b87-4510-a0e7-1e27ab2f60a5)

 Now, lets try and create a dashboard for our redis application.
 We can make use of ready made dashboards from [Grafana](https://grafana.com/grafana/dashboards/).
-Here, we will be making use of one of the numerous dashoards for [Redis](https://grafana.com/grafana/dashboards/11835-redis-dashboard-for-prometheus-redis-exporter-helm-stable-redis-ha/)
+Here, we will be making use of one of the numerous dashboards for [Redis](https://grafana.com/grafana/dashboards/11835-redis-dashboard-for-prometheus-redis-exporter-helm-stable-redis-ha/)

 ![Screenshot (663)](https://github.com/kenchuks44/3-tier-Monitoring-with-Prometheus-and-Grafana/assets/88329191/ac22ffe5-abf8-4a22-b18b-dc57b2d95715)